jbilander/AmigaPSU_Enclosure_for_XP_Power_ECM60UT31/README.md

 Attention: Read the <a href="LEGAL_DISCLAIMER.md">Legal Disclaimer</a> before doing any electrical work yourself.

+***

-First fit the PSU into the case and secure it with three screws.
+First, fit the PSU into the case and secure it with three screws.
 Leave the top left screw undone for now, the shielding wire will be connected to this screw hole as it shares to common GND shielding.
 I didn't have screws with correct height (~5-6mm) so I used a hacksaw on some longer ones...

 <a href="images/AmigaPSU_Enclosure_for_XP_Power_ECM60UT31_pic7.jpg">
 <img src="images/AmigaPSU_Enclosure_for_XP_Power_ECM60UT31_pic7.jpg" width="152" height="202">